 July 2017 – July 2018

 OC Robotics | A GE Aviation company

 Year in industry, working in Mechanical Engineering at a snake-arm robotics company, whose goal is to reach into confined and hazardous spaces.

 June 2017 – September 2015

 University of Bath

 The first two years of this Mechanical Engineering course covered the fundamentals of engineering theory, as well as practising technical communication in the form of lab reports.
 This allowed me to engage high level mathematical and physics skills, honing my analytical reasoning, as well as facilitating a degree of creativity in the form of design projects.
 Use of computing technology, both in terms of programming / scripting (e.g. MATLAB, Python) and CAD (Computer Aided Design) featured heavily.

 A more detailed look at what constitutes my degree is available here, complete with coursework samples.

 King’s College School, Wimbledon

-For my A-Levels I studied Mathematics, Physics, Chemistry, and took AS Economics, achieving A*A*A*a, after securing 10 A*s and 1 A in my (I)GCSEs.
+For my A-Levels I studied Mathematics, Physics, Chemistry, and took AS Economics, achieving A*A*A*a, after securing 10 A*s in my (I)GCSEs.
 I also completed an extended essay analysing the design of tube trains, with respect to their (lack of) aerodynamics.